Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate

 Oracle Database, MySQL, Microsoft SQL Server, PostgreSQL, and MariaDB are some of the most popular relational database management systems.

 SQL commands are used for communicating with the database.
 Everything ranging from creating a table and adding data to modifying a table and setting user permissions is accomplished using Basic SQL commands.

-So, learning SQL commands is the first step towards learning SQL.
+So, learning SQL commands with examples is the first step towards learning SQL.
 There are a total of 5 types of SQL commands, as described below:

-Data Definition Language or DDL commands are used for changing the structure of a table.
+Data Definition Language or DDL commands in SQL are used for changing the structure of a table.
 In other words, DDL commands are capable of creating, deleting, and modifying data.

 All DDL commands are auto-committed which means that changes made by them are automatically saved in the database.
 Following are the various DDL commands: